SouravMukharjee/SouravMukharjee/README.md

-# Hi there 👋, I'm Sourav Mukharjee PhD Researcher | Data Engineer | FinTech & AI Enthusiast"
+# Hi there 👋, I'm Sourav Mukharjee

 <!--
 **SouravMukharjee/SouravMukharjee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.